 Thanks Philip

-Philip Steiner, 7 months ago@Philip: We added a section to address your question: https://www.omzlo.com/articles/the-piwatcher#running-piwatcher-automatically
+Philip Steiner, over 5 years ago@Philip: We added a section to address your question: https://www.omzlo.com/articles/the-piwatcher#running-piwatcher-automatically

-Omzlo, 7 months agoBrilliant!
+Omzlo, over 5 years agoBrilliant!
 Script & piwatcher service works just like it says on the tin.
 Thanks so much for the detailed instructions!

 Regards, Philip

-Philip Steiner, 6 months agoThree days delivery from Grece to Belgium!
+Philip Steiner, over 5 years agoThree days delivery from Grece to Belgium!
 Just fantastic.
 Let's try it now.
 Marc

 I ordered the PiWatcher and have tested it works as you described.
 It looks very much like the right product to solve my problem.
 (The problem is that I have a 1-Wire network where the sensors occasionally [sort of once per 45 days] disappears from the network, and the only way of getting them back is to power cycle the whole rPI).